ARPA-SIMC/smnd/README.md

 location.

 If you relocate the binary installation, the `install_from_bin.sh` script has to be rerun from the new location.

-Alternatively, since version 1.2, it is possible to set the environment variable `SMND_PROFILE` to point to the root of the installation, making thus unnecessary the rerun of `install_from_bin.sh`.
-This allows to access the same physical installation of the package, e.g. on an nfs share, from different mountpoints.
+Before version 2.0, a single universal binary installation, after running the `install_from_bin.sh` script, records an hardcoded value of the absolute installation path, so it is usable only if reached under that path.
+Since version 2.0 it is possible to access the same physical installation from different paths, e.g. when it is on an nfs share having different mountpoints on different systems; for that purpose, the `install_from_bin.sh` should be run from within every system involved for creating a specialized `smnd_profile` file.

-The binary installation turns out to be a self-made container, using the current slang.
-It may be distributed as a container of some known standard in the future.
+The binary installation turns out to be a self-made container, according to the current IT slang.
+It may be distributed as a real container of some known standard in the future.

 ### GPL compliance ###